Strasbourg Study Abroad Program

 Calling from Hotels:

 - Be careful!
-This can be VERY expensive (someone got charged $39 for 1min!)
+This can be VERY expensive (someone got charged $39 for one minute!)

-- If you bring your own laptop, calling home via Skype or another internet based calling system may be the easiest and cheapest way to make the call.
+- If you bring your own laptop, calling home via Skype, FaceTime, or another internet-based calling system may be the easiest and cheapest way to make the call.
 This is how most students communicate with their loved ones.

 - Some students chose not to communicate via the telephone with their families/friends and relied on email or social networking sites for communication.

-Texting is also a good way to stay in touch with friends and family back home.
+- Texting is also a good way to stay in touch with friends and family back home.
 Systems like Google Voice or Apple’s iMessage (iMessage works if you have a MacBook, iPad, iPhone, or iPod).
 You can use services like these or other Internet based messaging services to text through a Wi-Fi connection.
 Be careful if you are using your cellphone because data rates will apply.
-Data can be very expensive overseas so the best way to ensure you are not being charged is to turn off all cellphone data while traveling.
+Data can be VERY expensive overseas.
+The best way to ensure you are not being charged is to turn off all cellphone data while traveling.